-The Grand Theater Warsaw - Monuments and Historic Buildings
+The Grand Theater in Warsaw

 Looking back at history, Warsaw has seen its fair share of drama, but the Grand Theater in Warsaw is the city’s premier cultural building and a must for your visit to the Polish capital.
 Located in the historic Theatre Square in Warsaw, the Grand Theater is a theater complex and opera company that first opened in 1833 with a debut production of Rossini’s The Barber of Seville.
 It is also the architectural work of Antonio Corazzi.
 After having been severely damaged during World War II, the theater reopened in 1965 after an almost twenty-year reconstruction period.